 - Preheat the oven to 350 degrees Fahrenheit.

-- Add the whole wheat flour, baking powder, and salt to a large mixing bowl, then mix well.
+- Add 2 1/2 cups whole wheat flour, 2 teaspoons baking powder, and pinch of salt to a large mixing bowl, then mix well.

-- Add the almond milk, maple syrup, vanilla extract, and melted coconut oil, then use a whisk to mix well.
+- Add 1 1/2 cups unsweetened almond milk, 1/2 cup maple syrup, 1 teaspoon vanilla extract, and 1/4 cup melted coconut oil, then use a whisk to mix well.

 - Transfer the batter to a 9 inch baking pan lined with parchment paper.